People's Home Journal

-People's Home Journal was a general interest magazine, which ran from 1885–1929.
+People's Home Journal was a general-interest magazine that ran from 1885 to 1929.
 It was directed toward women, housewives and families.
-A typical issue would feature recipes, household tips, entertaining and informative tidbits, along with short stories of lighthearted adventure, mystery and suspense.
+A typical issue would feature recipes, household tips, humorous and informative tidbits, poems, and short stories of lighthearted adventure, mystery and suspense.
 The earliest issues also contained articles on agricultural subjects.
-PHJ also sold their own line of sewing patterns and embroidery transfers.
+PHJ also sold its own line of sewing patterns and embroidery transfers.
 These were featured in a catalog called The Home Dressmaker and Needlework Instructor (debut 1924).

+This magazine championed "bird sanctuaries."
+The purpose was to protect them and their natural habitat from prey and other dangers.
+They also championed "little gardens."
+The central belief was that the cultivation of just small plots would help combat hunger, in the post-World War I era.

 History

-It was published out of New York by F. M. (Frank Moore) Lupton.
+It was published in New York by F. M. (Frank Moore) Lupton.
 The presidency was turned over to Moody B. (Bliss) Gates in 1912.
-Their monthly circulation hovered around one million for many years.
+Its monthly circulation hovered around one million for many years.
 That ranked among the highest in the industry.
 A big-name short story contributor to the magazine was author Ellis Parker Butler.